twhl-community/HalfLife.UnifiedSdk.MapDecompiler/README.md

 User configuration files for this application are stored in `AppData/Roaming/Half-Life Unified SDK` on Windows, and `home/.config` on Unix systems.

 Only Half-Life Alpha 0.52 and original Half-Life BSP files are supported.
-Quake1/2/3 and Source maps, as well as engine offshoots like Svengine and Paranoia 2 are not supported.
+Quake 1/2/3 and Source maps, as well as engine offshoots like Svengine and Paranoia 2 are not supported.

 Due to a lack of data in the BSP file the original brushes cannot be restored.
 Decompiled maps will never be 100% accurate, will be missing some geometry and will have invalid geometry in some cases.